Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

-# Haunto Context Language: Story Cards
+# Narrative Context Language: Story Cards

-While HCL focuses on having structure to make the memory and author's notes easily usable by players and the AI, there's a different focus when it comes to story cards.
+While NaCL focuses on having structure to make the memory and author's notes easily usable by players and the AI, there's a different focus when it comes to story cards.